cran/RblDataLicense/README.md

 RblDataLicense is built on top of [RCurl](https://cran.r-project.org/package=RCurl), a wrapper for [libcurl](https://curl.haxx.se/libcurl/).
 The package establishes SFTP connections to Bloomberg Data License.
 On some Linux systems, this may not work out of the box, as libcurl does not natively support SFTP.
 In that case, the user needs to compile curl with SFTP support first.

+## Encryption

+The package does NOT support encrypted files.
+As stated in the Data License documentation:

+_With SFTP via the Internet, there is no need for additional payload/content encryption.
+Clients are discouraged from using legacy DES software encryption option.
+Existing clients still using DES encryption can contact Customer Support to have DES payload/content encryption removed from their account._

 ## Quickstart